 But for the sake of simplicity I’m going to stick with their description for this review.

 Thelama, by the way, is also the name of the religion created by the noted occultist Aleister Crowley.

 So is Lost Vape’s Thelema as magickal as it’s namesake?
+Can it improve on the best pod systems currently available?
 Let’s find out!

 What Can We Expect From The Thelema by Lost Vape?

 Lost Vape was arguably the company to fire the starting gun on the pod explosion!

 Its Orion DNA GO was the first pod device that used the well regarded DNA chipset, and they iterated on it heavily with a plethora of different devices.
 This version is part of the range that includes the excellent Lost Vape Thelema DNA250c Mod.

 However as long time vapers will know, the DNA chipset is not the cheapest option.
 So Lost Vape came up with the Quest series, which uses its own chipset, to help keep the price down a little.